 It is different, but it’s not over.
 They’re not mine to grasp, but they are still mine to love.
 It is the way it is supposed to be, that great circle of life, constantly growing and changing.
 Today I wanted to stop it, but it keeps winding its way around and around, making a beautiful pattern of circles, intertwined, locked together, like those puzzle rings you can’t break apart.
 It’s a family.
 My family.

-Read more articles by RuthAnn Cornelson or search for articles on the same topic or others.
+Read more articles by RuthAnn Cornelson or search for other articles by topic below.